-Ann Arbor, Mich. — The American Customer Satisfaction Index (ACSI) has released its year-end list of most- and least-beloved companies, based on interviews with over 70,000 U.S. consumers.
+ANN ARBOR, MICH. — The American Customer Satisfaction Index (ACSI) has completed its year-end list of mostand least-beloved companies, based on interviews with over 70,000 U.S. consumers.

-Topping the rankings as No. 1 in customer satisfaction is Amazon.com, which earned an ACSI score of 88 on a scale of zero to 100.
-The leading e-tailer said it saved customers over $2 billion in free shipping this holiday season and added 10 million new Prime membership subscribers.
+Topping the rankings as No. 1 in customer satisfaction out of the 229 companies studied is Amazon.com, which earned an ACSI score of 88 on a scale of zero to 100.

 Bottoming out at No. 229 is Time Warner Cable, which earned scores of 56 and 54, respectively, for its TV and Internet service.